Circassian flag: Other flags used by Circassians

 The flag culture had a wide and important usage among the Circassians.
-As far as known that since the Early Middle Ages, flags bearing the tamgas of influential or aristocratic dynasties have been in use.
+As far as known that since the Early Middle Ages, flags bearing the tamgas of families, mostly influential or aristocratic dynasties have been in use.
 The tamgas on the flags were usually sewn with golden silk.
 In addition to those used in battle and during marching, flags were also used for sports, weddings, religious rituals, graves, ceremonies, and to signal from a distance.

 Each military unit within a Circassian army carried its own banner, which belonged to its commander.
 The main army flag was that of the supreme commander and was carried by a designated standard-bearer, who remained close to the leader during battle.
 Orders were signaled through specific flag movements, each signaling a different command.
 Due to the chaos of battle, some units were unable to perceive flag signals, so instruments such as the types of horns or drums were used to convey commands.
+The flags were usually accompanied by large drums which was called a Tatar word "dombaz" by the "most noble warriors of the highest rank", according to Khan-Giray.

+A signaling banner (Аргъуажэ нып) recorded among Kabardians was tied to tall poles on mountain tops and burned to send smoke signals when enemy troops were spotted.

+A negotiation flag (ЗэдэгущыIэ быракъ) and a truce flag (ЗэшIу быракъ) were utilized among the Adyghe as communicative objects to announce diplomatic discussions and ceasefires.

 Two main types of banners were used in battles: clan banners, marked with tamgas representing noble families, and tribal banners, representing broader tribes.
 Clan banners were used by aristocratic units, while tribal banners were carried by commoner-led units.
 If a campaign was initiated by a public assembly, the tribal banner of the leader served as the main army flag.